Earning an art or art history bachelor’s degree will take your passion for art and transform it into a marketable, fulfilling career.

 Independent study, research, internships, and portfolio exhibitions are all part of BYU Hawaii’s visual art curriculum.

 Depending on their chosen concentration, BYU Hawaii visual arts graduates can start careers in graphic design and print media or become freelance artists.
 Some graduates continue their education through a master’s degree in art and design or related programs.
-If you see yourself as a visual arts student at BYU (Hello, Hawaii!) check out the admission details here.

 University of Georgia